 Linux Quick Guide: Read the last part of files using tail

-command allows you to take a look at the last few lines of a file:
+The tail command allows you to take a look at the last few lines of a file:

 tail [FILE]